skarny0/skarny0.github.io/projects.md

 Also developing software to extend this to online human-to-human collaboration.

 ![Task Illustration]({{ '/assets/images/game-view-edited.png' | relative_url }})
 *A Human (red avatar) work alongside an AI collaborator (green avatar) to get as many points as possible.
-Current manuscript designs agents with varying levels of consdieration for the human player to discover the subjective, non-perforamnce driven, traits of AI agents that make them good collaborators.*
+Current manuscript designs agents with varying levels of consideration for the human player to discover the subjective, non-perforamnce driven, traits of AI agents that make them good collaborators.*